Cover Letter Mastery

 How long should my firefighter cover letter be?

 250–400 words.
 Hiring boards read fast.
-Get to the point.
 Every sentence must earn its place.
+If it doesn’t help you get the job, cut it.

 Should I include my physical fitness scores?

 Only if they’re exceptional.
-If you scored 100% on the CPAT, mention it.
-Average scores don’t help.
+Scored 100% on the CPAT?
+Mention it.
+Average scores don’t move the needle — they’re table stakes.

 Do I need a different cover letter for every department?

 Yes.
 Address the specific department, chief, and community.
-Generic letters go to the bottom of the pile — every time.
+Generic letters go to the bottom of the pile — every single time.
+No exceptions.

 Should I mention my volunteer firefighting experience?